 Study participants were aged 18 to 65+.

-All three authorized vaccines are safe and effective.
+Getting fully vaccinated and a booster dose is our best defense against COVID-19.
 Like with all medicines, medical experts continue to keep track of any possible safety concerns with the vaccines.
 They do this through a safety reporting system called V-Safe.
 This way they are able to find and address even the most rare concerns as vaccines are given to millions of people.